Uyuni Salt Flat Tour 3 Days 2 Nights

 4. How does the wet season affect the tours?

 Salt flat (Salar de Uyuni) tours leave year-round, including during the wet season.
 In fact, many people try to visit during the wet season, in order to see the "mirror effect" of the water sitting atop of the salt flats and reflecting the sky, which is an incredible sight.
 This is caused when the water table below the salt flats has risen enough to cause the water to sit on top of the salt.
 It is fine to visit the area when there is a certain amount of water, but when it becomes too deep (after long, sustained periods of rainfall in consecutive days) some places can become inaccessible, such as Isla Incahuasi.
 These must then be omitted from the tours, but we can usually continue visiting other parts of the salt flats.
-Also, the area to the south (with the coloured lakes, geysers, hot springs etc) is usually not affected, so tours are not cancelled completely.
+Also, the area to the south (with the coloured lakes, geysers, hot springs etc) is usually not affected, so tours are not cancelled.

 5. What should I bring to the tour?